How To Become A Personal Trainer7 August 2017

-There are many reasons that becoming a persona trainer can be a rewarding career:
+There are many reasons that becoming a personal trainer can be a rewarding career:

 - No two days or two clients are the same; in fact, no two hours are the same.
 One day you might be running classes for school children or young athletes, the next you may be working with a 60-year-old with arthritis or a sportsman coming back from a cruciate ligament injury.

 - You can get fit at the same time as you’re making money